 Master of Science (MS) in Dental Public Health

-The MS program is a minimum of two semesters and is designed for hygienists and dental assistants to develop and enhance the managerial and analytical skills essential to attain leadership roles in today’s changing dental health care field.
-Career-oriented applications of knowledge, theory, and experience are an integral part of the curriculum including biostatistics, epidemiology, research methods, dental health care management, and finance.
+The MS program is a minimum of two semesters and is designed for dental hygienists, therapists, and dental assistants to develop and enhance the managerial and analytical skills essential to attain leadership roles in today’s changing dental healthcare field.
+Career-oriented applications of knowledge, theory, and experience are an integral part of the curriculum, including biostatistics, epidemiology, research methods, dental healthcare management, and finance.
 A project or practicum of the student’s choice is a significant part of the program, because learning by experience teaches additional skills important in career settings.
 Projects may include survey design and analysis; educational program development; community program planning, implementation, and evaluation; media development; and marketing/public relations.
 Graduates of this program will be sufficiently trained to play an active leadership role in a wide range of career venues, including, but not limited to, public and private sector dental care delivery, dental education, research, and government.
-Applicants must hold a certificate in dental hygiene, dental assisting, or dental technology and should have either a bachelor’s degree or equivalent education and related experience.
-To receive the MS, students must maintain a 3.0 grade point average while fulfilling the curriculum requirements and complete a project or practicum.
+Applicants must be educationally qualified in dental hygiene, dental therapy, or dental assisting, and should have a bachelor’s degree.

 - SDM OB 830 Research Writing